DiagRAMS-Technologies/api-docs/contents/pages/data-bridge.md

 ## Push mode through our HTTPS API

+_If you use Node-RED, you may want to directly use [our custom flows](https://flows.nodered.org/node/node-red-diagrams-bridge) to push your data._

 First, you need to generate an access token, see [Authentication](/authentication).

 The data push endpoint allows you to send us your data.
 You can do so by calling our API this way (replace the uppercase string with their values):